openGemini/openGemini.github.io/src/guide/quick_start/deploy_cluster.md

 > sh scripts/cluster.sh
 ```

-## Standard cluster deployment
+## Deploy a standard cluster

 Currently, there is no automatic script for cluster deployment.
-You can only manually deploy the script.
-You are welcome to contribute to the community if you are interested in children's shoes.
+You can only manually deploy the script. welcome to contribute if you have had one.

 The following figure shows the OpenGemini cluster deployment.
 The cluster has ts-meta(3x), ts-sql(2x), ts-store(2x).

 ![5](https://user-images.githubusercontent.com/49023462/200800488-5683ecc2-e06b-4b65-a8ca-33b3bceaf6e4.jpg)